 The Glenda Lewis Critical Race Scholar Award

 As an affirmation of its commitment to support racial equity and inclusion in graduate education at UNM, Graduate Studies announces The Glenda Lewis Critical Race Scholars Award Program.
-Named in memory of Glenda Lewis, a recognized graduate student leader, critical race theorist, and doctoral candidate in Language, Literacy, and Sociocultural Studies, the Program will provide five awards for eligible graduate students conducting research on topics related to critical race scholarship.
+Named in memory of Glenda Lewis, a recognized graduate student leader, critical race theorist, and doctoral candidate in Language, Literacy, and Sociocultural Studies, the Program will provide up to four awards for eligible graduate students conducting research on topics related to critical race scholarship.

 Topics might include but are not limited to: